dgaydukov/cert-spring5/files/spring5.md

 Bom - special kind of pom, that helps control versions, and provide a central place to update these versions, it usually include block `<dependencyManagement/>` where all dependencies are stored.
 When maven try to build project it first look for dependency in pom, and if can't find it goes to bom.
-There are 2 ways to use bom
+There are 2 ways to use bom:
 1. Inherit it as parent.
 ```
 <parent>